Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Preliminaries

 and define the Fourier norm (denoted by ``$,{\rm F}$") on the space $H^{s}(\R; L^2(\Omega))$ (see also \cite{LM-v1}) by

 We will need precise results about the extension properties of the function spaces in (\ref{def:anisoSobolevSpace}).
-Consequently, norms akin to (\ref{def:BesovSemi}) will prove to be more useful.
-Let $\|\cdot \|_{H^{r}(\Omega)}$ denote any standard norm choice for $H^{r}(\Omega).$ \begin{lem} Let $\Omega\subset \R^N$ be an open, bounded set with smooth boundary and $r\geq 0$.
+Consequently, norms akin to (\ref{def:BesovSemi}) will prove more useful than (\ref{def:InterpNorm}).
+Let $\|\cdot \|_{H^{r}(\Omega)}$ denote any standard norm choice for $H^{r}(\Omega).$ \begin{lem} Let $\Omega\subset \R^N$ be an open, bounded set with smooth boundary, and $r\geq 0$.
 For $s\in (0,1),$ we recall (\ref{def:fracNorm}) to define the norm